abychen01/TMDB/README.md

-hihhhv# TMDB Data Engineering Project
+hhihhhv# TMDB Data Engineering Project

 This project is a data engineering pipeline that collects movie and TV show data from The Movie Database (TMDB) API and processes it using a medallion architecture (Bronze, Silver, Gold layers).
 It is implemented using Microsoft Fabric with PySpark notebooks and orchestrated via pipelines.
 The project is divided into two main parts: **Historic ETL** for initial data collection and **Daily ETL** for incremental updates.